-It takes a lot of surgical skill and training to perform breast implant removal in a way that prioritizes patient safety and restores the original shape of the breasts.
-This is essential for women, who for medical or aesthetic reasons, choose to remove their implants entirely.
-For women who are symptomatic for a breast implant rupture or experiencing health problems associated with the implant, it’s incredibly essential that they be vigilant about the type of technique used for breast implant removal.
-Techniques like the En Bloc procedure are considered some of the most complex and sophisticated for breast implant removal (explantation), however, it is also one of the most reliable ways to protect the patient from further complications.
+It takes a lot of surgical skill and training to perform breast implant removal — also called explant or revision — in a way that prioritizes patient safety and restores the original shape of the breasts.
+This is essential for women, who, for medical or aesthetic reasons, choose to remove their implants entirely.
+For women who are symptomatic for a breast implant rupture or are experiencing health problems associated with the implant, it’s incredibly essential that they be vigilant about the type of technique used for breast implant removal.
+The en bloc explant procedure is one of the most complex and sophisticated techniques for breast implant removal— and one of the most reliable ways to protect the patient from further complications.

 What’s the Capsule?

 A capsule is scar tissue that gradually grows and envelops implants.
 It happens with all implants because it’s a common response from the body when it encounters a foreign object.

 Why Might I Consider En Bloc Implant Removal?